jubjam18/ai-case-study/README.md

 ExxonMobil remains a significant player in the oil and gas industry, but its performance relative to competitors is mixed across various aspects:

 Financial Performance:
 Historically, ExxonMobil has been a leader in terms of revenue and profitability, but recent years have seen some challenges impacting its financial metrics compared to competitors.
+But, According to the ExxonMobil 2021 PDF annual repor, the company made just over $23 billion in net income on $276.7 billion revenue. and according to the same report, ExxonMobil employs 64,000 people.
+According to Google Finance, the company is traded on the NYSE (stock symbol: XOM) with a market capof  $420.1 billion.

 Production and Reserves:
 ExxonMobil typically ranks among the top companies globally in production and reserves, but competitors like Shell, Chevron, BP, and Total Energies also have substantial capacities.